 - Friends and family

-Not so overwhelming when you break it down, right?
+Changing your name is not so overwhelming when you break it down, right?